-ANAESTHETIC PRECAUTIONS AND PERIOPERATIVE
+ANAESTHETIC PRECAUTIONS AND PERIOPERATIVE MANAGEMENT

 - Ideally, surgery should occur in a specialist centre with staff experienced in managing these individuals.
-Otherwise, the urgent surgical interventions may be performed in non-specialized centres following recommendations regarding anaesthesia and perioperative management. - Obtain a preoperative evaluation including lung function tests and cough assessment; if respiratory muscle weakness is present (i.e., forced vital capacity less than 50% of predicted value or peak cough less than 270 l/min), familiarization with ventilatory support (i.e., MI-E and NIV) should be warranted prior to procedure whenever possible. - Use of succinylcholine must be avoided to prevent succinylcholine-induced hyperkalaemia.
-Inhaled anaesthetics may be used. - They may experience increased sensitivity to sedatives, inhaled anaesthetics and muscle relaxants; thus, the depth of anaesthesia and the neuromuscular function should be monitored in order to titrate the appropriate dose of those drugs.
-In addition, the effect of muscle relaxants should be completely reversed at the end of surgery (i.e., rocuronium should be used and must be reversed by sugammadex). - Tracheal intubation may be difficult in patients with NMDs and frequent use of fibreoptic-assisted endotracheal intubation is reported. - The use of regional or local anaesthesia offers a significant advantage in term of avoidance of general anaesthesia and reduction of postoperative respiratory complications. - Morphine infusions should be avoided, mainly in patients with reduced respiratory function or obstructive sleep apnoea. - Admission to an Intensive Care Unit should be considered in any patient who is at risk for respiratory complications.
+Otherwise, the urgent surgical interventions may be performed in non-specialized centres following recommendations regarding anaesthesia and perioperative management. - Obtain a preoperative evaluation including lung function tests and cough assessment; if respiratory muscle weakness is present (i.e. forced vital capacity less than 50% of predicted value or peak cough less than 270 l/min), familiarization with ventilatory support (i.e., MI-E and NIV) should be warranted prior to procedure whenever possible. - Patients should also undergo careful assessment of heart function as well as optimization of cardiac therapies in the preoperative period.
+An electrocardiogram and echocardiogram should be performed before anaesthesia. - Use of succinylcholine and inhaled anaesthetics must be avoided to prevent rhabdomyolysis. - They may experience increased sensitivity to sedatives, anaesthetics agents and muscle relaxants; thus, the depth of anaesthesia and the neuromuscular function should be monitored in order to titrate the appropriate dose of those drugs.
+In addition, the effect of muscle relaxants should be completely reversed at the end of surgery (i.e., rocuronium should be used and must be reversed by sugammadex). - Tracheal intubation may be difficult in patients with NMDs and frequent use of fibreoptic-assisted endotracheal intubation is reported. - The use of regional or local anaesthesia offers a significant advantage in term of avoidance of general anaesthesia and reduction of postoperative respiratory complications. - Morphine infusions should be avoided, mainly in patients with reduced respiratory function or obstructive sleep apnoea. - Admission to an Intensive Care Unit should be considered in any patient who is at risk for respiratory or cardiac complications.
 Patients with decreased respiratory muscle strength require close monitoring and aggressive postoperative respiratory management including early extubation to NIV with aggressive use of MI-E. O2 must never be used without associating it with NIV.